-40. How does the applicant define success with respect to the project?
+40. How does the applicant define success concerning the project?
 (250-word limit)

 How will the applicant measure the success of the project?
 Describe any plans for project documentation, evaluation, and/or any other specific performance measurements you intend to use.